ndkv9/material-template/src/content/part2.md

 ---
-title: "Part 2 - Problem solving"
+title: 'Part 2 - Problem solving'
-nav_order: 4
+nav_order: 3
 ---

 The second part of the material focuses on repetition in programs and on how to divide funcionality into distinct units.